-Olympics chief urges Japan to support Games as COVID hits Village
+Olympics chief urges Japan to support Games as COVID hits village

 Earlier, Games chief Seiko Hashimoto tried to reassure athletes arriving in Japan, admitting they are “probably very worried”.

-Several competitors have expressed concern over conditions at the Olympics, which are marked by ubiquitous temperature checks, hand sanitiser and daily testing.
+Several competitors have expressed concern over conditions at the Olympics, which are marked by ubiquitous temperature checks, hand sanitising, and daily testing.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login